kaysond/trafficjam/README.md

 ```

 **Note:** Docker Swarm services tag images with a sha256 hash to guarantee that every node runs the exact same container (since tags are mutable).
 When using the `ancestor` tag, ensure that the appropriate hash is included as shown in the examples.

+## Configuration
+TrafficJam is configured via several environment variables:
+* **NETWORK** - The name of the Docker network this instance of TrafficJam should manage (multiple instances can be run for different networks)
+* **WHITELIST_FILTER** - A Docker `--filter` parameter that designates which containers should be permitted to openly access the network.
+See [Docker Docs - filtering](https://docs.docker.com/engine/reference/commandline/ps/#filtering)
+* **TZ** - Timezone (for logging)
+* **SWARM_DAEMON** - Setting this variable is required for swarm and activates a daemon that determines network load balancer IP addresses and properly configures the trafficjam service
+* **SWARM_IMAGE** - The image the trafficjam swarm daemon should deploy (defaults to `kaysond/trafficjam`).
+The best practice is to pin this to a particular image hash (e.g. `kaysond/trafficjam:v1.0.0@sha256:8d41599fa564e058f7eb396016e229402730841fa43994124a8fb3a14f1a9122`)
+* **POLL_INTERVAL** - How often TrafficJam checks Docker for changes
+* **ALLOW_HOST_TRAFFIC** - Allow containers to initiate communication with the docker host, and thus any port-mapped containers.
+Most users do not need this setting enabled.
+(See [Technical Details](#technical-details) for more information).
+* **DEBUG** - Setting this variable turns on debug logging

+## Dependencies
+* Linux with iptables whose version matches the iptables in TrafficJam (currently `1.8.4 (legacy)`)
+* Docker >20.10.0

 ## Technical Details
 TrafficJam limits traffic between containers by adding the necessary iptables rules on the host.
 When Docker Swarm is in use, TrafficJam acts as a daemon that spawns a global mode service so that the rules are added to the correct network namespace on each host.
 This daemon-service method is also required because Docker Swarm employs a separate load balancer on each node whose IP address must be permitted to communicate to the subnet.
 Since each node (even a manager) is only aware of its own load balancer's IP address, the daemon must start the service, collect the reported load balancer IP addresses of all nodes, then update the service.